MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **MainFlow** - Entry flow type of Licensing Validation User Experience (LVUX) session.

 - **UserAction** - User action taken on LVUX ReactNative dialog.

+### Office.Licensing.Flows.InstallGrace

+This event is triggered when Office installs a grace license.
+The data is used to make sure this method of activating Microsoft Office is performing as expected.

+The following fields are collected:

+- **GraceInstallResult** - This tells us whether we were successful installing the grace license

 ### Office.Licensing.Flows.PurchaseProduct